patrickgrey/website/website-source/reading/2025-03-05-building-websites-with-llms.md

   doesn't sit well with me.
 Progressively enhanced JS interactions in page give you an option if JS is broken.
 This approach breaks if JS breaks.
 Clicking the close button on navigation if JS is broken, for example, takes you back to the home page, not the page you were.
+You could fix the menu by generating a navigation page for each post with the correct back link.... millions of pages 😅
 topics:
   - web development
   - css